Kanban: Limit Work in Progress (WiP)

 Kanban WIP

-Have you ever had to accomplish multiple tasks and decided to chip bits and pieces from each one hoping to complete them all at the same time?
+Have you ever had to accomplish multiple tasks and decided to chip bits and pieces from each one, hoping to complete them all simultaneously?
 Did you feel like you were not accomplishing anything with this approach?
 Did it feel like it was taking you longer to complete the tasks?

-How about that time when you were in the middle of working on a task then your boss tells you, “We have an urgent task you need to work on.”
+How about that time when you were in the middle of working on a task, and your boss told you, “We have an urgent task you need to work on”?
 You then abandon the initial task handed to you and start working on the new one.
-The next day comes and the seemingly urgent tasks keep piling up.
+The next day comes, and the seemingly urgent tasks keep piling up.
 You end up not completing anything.
 Worse, you end up stressed out.

-The reality is our brains can only work on one task at a time.
-We try hard to multi-task and fail at it often.
-What we’re doing is called task switching.
-This is the act of changing from one task to another in rapid succession.
-This slows down your momentum and lengthens the amount of time you work on a task.
+Let’s understand the reality.
+Our brains are wired to work on one task at a time.
+Despite our best efforts to multi-task, we often find ourselves failing at it.
+This is what we call task switching-the act of changing from one task to another in rapid succession.
+It not only slows down our momentum but also significantly lengthens the time we spend on a task.

 • Teach teams to focus on getting things done.